Proof of God’s Existence

 I will use this Being’s name moving forward.

-So, God absolutely wills to manifest His divine goodness, an end to which His voluntary will is also oriented (CG2).
-It is not necessary that He manifest this creation or that creation or any creation in order to do so.
-Further, God is simple, which means His will is just as non-contingent and uncaused as He is (CG3).
-In conjunction, these points safeguard divine simplicity and God’s total freedom regarding creation.
-The divine will is uncaused in all possible worlds, so creative freedom implies no potency, change, nor prior cause in God Himself; rather, all potency belongs to creation.
+Now that we’ve clarified God’s total creative freedom, we can answer the question.
+The solution goes back to divine simplicity: there are no parts in God, which means He is His will, which means His will to create is uncaused (CG3).
+God’s will is the primordial limit; there’s nothing prior to appeal to.
+But God’s choice to create one thing or another does not cause any change in Him.
+The divine will is uncaused in all possible worlds; it’s always ontologically identical, so creative freedom implies no potency, change, nor necessitation in God Himself; rather, all potency belongs to creation.
 There is a similar explanation for the problem of God knowing things other than Himself.
-God knows Himself, and creation by likeness to Himself, again implying no potency nor change in God’s knowledge – Himself – but all potency in creation’s ability to bear likeness to Him (CG4).
+God really only knows Himself, and creation by likeness to Himself, again implying no potency nor change in God’s knowledge – Himself – but all potency in creation’s likeness to Him (CG4).
 These contradict necessitarianism.

 Omnibenevolent

 The definition of perfection is “to lack nothing.”
 For example, a “perfect” game of golf would be 18 holes-in-one, because a golf game could not be more complete.
-But anything imperfect (incomplete) has some part of itself which could be fulfilled by another, and is thus contingent.
-So God is perfection itself (12).
+But anything imperfect (incomplete) has some part of itself which could theoretically be fulfilled by another, and is thus contingent.
+So God, who exists unconditionally, is perfection itself (12).
 Now goodness is that which is desirable.
-Further, a thing is more desirable than another according to some greater perfection.
+A thing is more desirable than another according to some greater perfection.
 But God possesses perfection essentially, and God is the primary cause of all good things.
-By being perfection and the source of all goodness, we know God is not an object which is accidentally superior to the others, as one boiling pot of water is hotter than a lukewarm pot; rather, God is as the fire which heats the water – God is goodness itself (13).
+Since God is perfection and the source of all goodness, we know God is not an object which is accidentally superior to the others, as one boiling pot of water is hotter than another pot due to different proximities to fire; rather, God is as the fire which heats the water – God is goodness itself (13).

 Now love is the movement towards what is good (desirable).
-Love is the fundamental act of the will – that is to say, the will is blind of itself and cannot but move towards what the mind has decided is good.
-Evil stems from some error in the mind seeking after a lesser good; for example, we say the miser is evil insofar as he seeks the lesser good of money over the greater good of kindness.
-But God, being omniscient, always knows the perfect good, and there are no passions within Him (He is immaterial) nor prior causes which could introduce some error into his mind.
-Thus, He always wills the perfect good, which is perfect love.
+Love is the fundamental act of the will – that is to say, the will is blind of itself and cannot but move towards that which the mind decides is good.
+Evil stems from some error in the mind leading it to seek a lesser good; for example, we say the miser is evil insofar as he seeks the lesser good of money over the greater good of kindness.
+But God, being omniscient, always knows the perfect good, and there are no passions within Him which could distract Him from it (He is immaterial) nor anything which could impede His knowledge.
+Thus, He always knows the perfect good, which means He always wills the perfect good, which is perfect love.
 God is simple, so He is one with His will.
 He is thus pure love (14).

 Conclusion